 Think of our van as a mobile editing station with the ability to be a one place transportation for all your crew and gear.
 It can also be used as an executive producer or client vehicle, and even transform it into a make-up mobile set, you name it!
 It can do it all.

 Every project is unique and we combine a custom set of video making professionals to secure an ideal film crew headcount.
-Check the list of the most demanding video specialists and their roles.
+Check the list of the most demanding video videographers and other specialists and their roles.

 The DP works with the director on bringing the image, style, and mood of the video to communicate to the audience.
 DPs are in charge of all lighting decisions and the tone of the light.
 They provide directions on camera angles and shots, choice of lens and movement.
 DPs will also provide input on which camera to use during video production, depending on many factors.
 Most DPs will prefer different camera sets depending on the type of video production, commercial video on set and documentary on location require different gear.